Tosca Reno: Publishing

 Reno first began writing a monthly column for Oxygen and has since published 11 books with Robert Kennedy Publishing's book division, including the popular Eat-Clean Diet Series.
 In 2010 she became a New York Times bestselling author with her book Your Best Body Now: Look and Feel Fabulous at Any Age the Eat-Clean Way.

 Television

 Tosca was featured in a mini-reality series called Tosca: Flexing at 49 in 2009.
-The eight-part series focused on her preparations for the final bodybuilding competition of her career.
-The series aired on the Viva Network in Canada in June, 2009.
+The eight-part series focused on her preparations for the final bodybuilding competition of her career and won her a Gemini Award.
+The series aired on the Viva Network in Canada in June 2009.